Code-Institute-Submissions/F1MemoryGame/README.md

 ### Issues Found During Testing

-- While testing on other browers other than FireFox which was used during site development, I released that the high score wasn't actually being saved, this issue was fixed by adding localStorage.setItem to my setHighScore() function.
+- While testing on other browsers other than Firefox which was used during site development, I released that the high score wasn't being saved, this issue was fixed by adding localStorage.setItem to my setHighScore() function.
-- If the game was being played for the first time the "High Score:" would display undefined untill it was set when you beat the game, this issue was fixed by adding a if statement inside the document ready function.
+- If the game was being played for the first time the "High Score:" would display undefined until it was set when you beat the game, this issue was fixed by adding an if statement inside the document ready function.

 <span id="deployment"></span>